3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Methods

 \subsubsection{Temporal Perturbed Rendering Loss}

+For a ray $\bm{r}$ sampled from the $j$-th training frame, the model synthesizes pixel value $\hat{I}(\bm{r},t_{i_j})$ via the volumetric rendering defined in \cref{eq:dsarendering}.

+Our main training objective is to minimize L1 loss between synthesized pixel value and the ground truth $I(\bm{r},t_{i_j})$ over a batch of sampled rays.

-Given a sparse set of dynamic DSA images as training set, the model tends to overfit to the training frames without any temporal regularization, resulting in discontinuities and artifacts when observed at testing frames.
-A crucial insight is that blood flow is temporally continuous, and the flow states between neighboring timestamps are expected to be quite similar.
-Therefore, when observing from the same viewpoint, the projection value should remain stable at slightly perturbed timestamps.
-Based on this observation, we propose to use a temporal perturbed rendering loss to enforce our model to be temporally consistent.
-The rendering loss transforms from Eq.~\ref{eq:naive redenring loss} to the following:
+However, given sparse dynamic DSA images as training data, the model would overfit to the training frames without temporal regularization, producing temporally discontinuous floating artifacts.
+A crucial insight is that blood flow is continuous over time, and the flow states between neighboring timestamps are expected to be quite similar.
+Therefore, projections from the same viewpoint should remain stable at slightly perturbed timestamps.
+Based on this observation, we propose a temporal perturbed rendering loss to enhance temporal consistency, extending the original loss in \cref{eq:naive rendering loss}:

-Eq.~\ref{eq:perturbed rendering loss} could be better illustrated with the aid of Fig.~\ref{fig:TP}.
-The interval between neighboring training timestamps is denoted as $\Delta t = t_{i+1}-t_{i}$.
-Temporal perturbation is simply modeled as a Gaussian noise, $\tau \sim \mathcal{N}(0, \sigma^2)$, where $\sigma$ is the standard deviation that controls the perturbation range.
-We set $\sigma=k \Delta t$, with $k$ denoting the Gaussian kernel size.
-This technique provides temporal augmentation in the training phase by connecting neighboring timestamps, thus improving generalization ability when observed from the testing frames.
+Essentially, this strategy acts as a temporal low-pass filter (\cref{fig:TP}).
+The interval between neighboring training timestamps is $\Delta t = t_{i_{j+1}}-t_{i_j}$.
+Temporal perturbation is modeled as Gaussian noise, $\tau \sim \mathcal{N}(0, \sigma^2)$ with standard deviation $\sigma$.
+We set $\sigma=k \Delta t$, where $k\in\mathbb{R}_{\geq0}$ is the perturbation size controlling temporal smoothing strength.
+This technique encourages the model to learn temporally smooth contrast dynamics, thereby suppressing discontinuous floating artifacts.